 To some, being convicted of DUI may seem like a catastrophe that carries life-long penalties.
-In reality, while the repercussions may seem severe at first, they may be overcome with diligence and the help of an experienced attorney.
+In reality, while the repercussions may seem severe at first, they may be overcome with diligence and the help of an experienced criminal defense attorney in Dayton.

 Coverage Cancellation After DUI

 Regardless of your carrier, most car insurance policies are mutual, non-binding contracts.
-This means that either party can cancel the policy at anytime, for any reason.
+This means that either party can cancel the policy at any time, for any reason.
 Your insurance company may now regard you as too high a risk driver based on your DUI and end your policy.
-Your policy will, however, cover any damage or injuries that occurred in the course of the DUI, even if the policy was cancelled later.
+Your policy will, however, cover any damage or injuries that occurred in the course of the DUI, even if the policy was canceled later.

 Contest the Charge and Defend Yourself